 Finally, the tower is equipped with a helipad dedicated to the transport of critically ill patients.
 In addition, Texas Children's has two community-based PICU's in our 18-bed West Campus facility in Katy, Texas (west of Houston), and our 10-bed PICU in The Woodlands, Texas (north of Houston).

-At present, the PICU has over 2,300 admissions per year, with more than half requiring assisted ventilation or other advanced support, such as oscillatory ventilation, nitric oxide administration, extracorporeal membrane oxygenation, extracorporeal liver support, and other extracorporeal therapies.
+The PICU has approximately 2,500 admissions per year, with more than half requiring assisted ventilation or other advanced support, such as oscillatory ventilation, nitric oxide administration, extracorporeal membrane oxygenation, extracorporeal liver support, and other extracorporeal therapies.
 It is a multidisciplinary ICU, which supports the primary through quaternary patient population of southeast Texas with patients admitted from all major medical and surgical subspecialties.

-The CVICU is fully dedicated to critically ill children and young adults with congenital or acquired cardiac disease.
-Our team of heart surgeons performs over 1,000 cardiac surgeries annually, including cardiac and lung transplantation, and extracorporeal circulatory support.
-We have one the busiest VAD programs in the country, and opened the first dedicated heart failure ICU in the nation in 2015.
+The CVICU, which will relocate in September 2018 as part of phase two of the move, is fully dedicated to critically ill children and young adults with congenital or acquired cardiac disease.
+Our team of heart surgeons perform over 1,000 cardiac surgeries annually, including cardiac and lung transplantation, and extracorporeal circulatory support.
+We have one the busiest VAD programs in the country and opened the first dedicated Heart Failure ICU in the nation in 2015.

-The PCU also has more than 2,500 admissions per year, and is specifically designed for children who require long-term technology support, those with residual PICU morbidities requiring transition to home, and the management of children who require more intensive physician and nursing support.
-Critical care physicians, fellows, nurse practitioners, physician assistants, and residents staff each of these units.
+The TICU (Transitional ICU) also has more than 2,500 admissions per year and is specifically designed for children who require long-term technological support, those with residual PICU morbidities requiring transition to home, and the management of children who require more intensive physician and nursing support.
+Critical care physicians, fellows, nurse practitioners, physician assistants and residents staff each of these units.